alexander-tritt-monash/spinsim/docs/source/about.examples.rst

 The constructor of :class:`spinsim.Simulator` contains many options that can be used to customise which features are used by the integrator.

 The next step is to define some simulation parameters, as well as the input and output.
 Firstly, we must decide on some time steps that are to be used. `time_step_coarse` defines the resolution of the output time series for the time evolution operator, state and spin. `time_step_fine` determines the internal time step of the integrator. `time_step_coarse` must be an integer multiple of `time_step_fine`.
 We also need to define the times when the experiment starts and ends.
 Below we have chosen to have a `time_step_fine` of 10ns, a `time_step_coarse` of 100ns, a start time of 0ms, and an end time of 100ms.
 We also need to define an initial state for the spin system.
-We choose an eigenstate of the :math:`F_x` operator, as we expect that to precess as it evolves through time.
+We choose an eigenstate of the :math:`J_x` operator, as we expect that to precess as it evolves through time.
 Now that everything is set up, the time evolution operator can be found between each sample using our object `simulator_larmor`.

 .. code-block:: python